 MONTGOMERY, AL 36130-1150

-Or, complete the application and pay online.
+Or complete the application and pay online.

-Montgomery, Al 36130-1150
+P.O.
+Box 301150, Montgomery, Al 36130-1150

 Inspectors in Alaska must also obtain an Alaska Business License.
 You can register as a new home inspector, existing home inspector, or joint registration.

 California home inspectors are not state-regulated.
-However, the California Trade practice act (enacted in 1996) prohibits unethical home inspection practices.
+However, the California Trade Practice Act (enacted in 1996) prohibits unethical home inspection practices.

 More info can be found at the California Contractors State License Board.